AlexShem247/wine-origin-classifier/report/report.md

 Additionally, Random Forest might not be the best model for this task.
 Exploring more complex models, such as neural networks, could offer better results.
 Further hyperparameter tuning of the Random Forest could also help optimise performance.
 Finally, evaluating the feature importance might shed light on which features are genuinely contributing to the classification, helping refine the feature extraction process moving forward.

+### 4. Conclusion

+In this experiment, we explored a range of techniques to enhance the wine origin classifier's performance by leveraging additional features and NLP-based approaches.

+The **grape variety** emerged as the most influential single feature, yielding an accuracy of **71%** after applying hyperparameter tuning and cross-validation.
+Building on this, we incorporated NLP techniques like Bag of Words and TF-IDF, which demonstrated that focusing on relevant words in the wine descriptions significantly improved the model.
+Removing stop words boosted performance from **74%** to **78%**, and leveraging an LLM to filter key terms further increased accuracy to **80%**.
+Sentiment analysis, however, showed minimal impact.

+We also experimented with **LLM-only predictions**, achieving **72.8%** accuracy without any reliance on other dataset features.
+While respectable, this was lower than the combined approaches.
+Lastly, using the LLM for **feature extraction** to identify domain-specific attributes resulted in a model accuracy of **66%** (without points, price, and variety) and **72%** when combined with all features, indicating limited incremental benefit from these features.

+### 4.1 Best Technique

+The best-performing method, achieving **80% accuracy** on a test set of 100 wines, was:

+1. Extracting the most relevant words from descriptions using the LLM's judgment.
+2. Reducing the dimensionality by selecting the **top 500 most frequent terms** and applying TF-IDF.
+3. Combining this data with existing features like points, price, and variety.
+4. Training a Random Forest classifier with hyperparameter tuning and cross-validation.

+### 4.2 Thoughts on Results

+The wine descriptions proved to be a surprisingly rich source of information for classification.
+Current NLP techniques are highly effective, and integrating LLMs added value, particularly for filtering and feature selection.
+However, the LLM-based feature extraction process fell short of expectations in terms of model performance relative to the time investment required for querying.

+While the final model performed well, I believe its **80% accuracy** may be inflated by the dataset's imbalance favoring US wines.
+This imbalance could mean the model performs worse on non-US wines.
+Despite this, I am satisfied with the results and the insights gained from exploring both traditional NLP methods and the capabilities of LLMs.

+## 5. Challenges and Next Steps

+1. **Data Imbalance**:
+   The dataset is skewed towards wines from certain countries, particularly the U.S., which negatively impacted the model's ability to generalise to wines from underrepresented countries.
+This imbalance led to lower performance for the model when predicting wines from non-U.S. origins.
+A potential solution is to acquire a more balanced dataset or apply data augmentation techniques, such as oversampling or undersampling, to ensure a more even distribution across the wine origins.

+2. **LLM Query Time**:
+   A major bottleneck in the process was the time spent querying the LLM for each row of the dataset.
+With larger datasets, this could become even more prohibitive, as the LLM was called multiple times per row.
+A solution could involve batch processing, reducing redundant queries, or caching previously queried results to speed up the process.

+3. **Excessive and Irrelevant Features**:
+   The LLM model included words like “wine” and “acidity” in the feature set, which as they are related to the general context of wine (which is what I asked) but do not provide valuable insights about the wine’s origin.
+Implementing harsher filtering techniques and better LLM prompts before applying models like TF-IDF could help remove such terms and focus the model on more meaningful, context-specific words that contribute to distinguishing the wine's origin.

+4. **Model Limitations with Static Data**:
+   Using a static model, like `gpt-4o-mini` for wine origin prediction, which lacks the ability to update dynamically, limits the potential for incorporating real-time data.
+For example, if a model could connect to the internet and access up-to-date information on wine regions or wineries, once it sees a name in the wine description.
+A future direction could involve building a model capable of querying real-time resources (e.g., web scraping or integrating APIs) to gain contextual insights like country-specific information or recent wine industry trends.